Handling backgrounds

 Another feature to make rooms more lively is to give them dynamic lighting, so that certain parts of the screen tint the character sprite as though it was walking through different light sources in the background.

-The parameter lightmap expects a texture that is to be laid over the scene and tints the character according to the position of the character in the scene.
+The parameter lightmap expects a texture that will be laid overtop of the scene, allowing the character to be tinted/shaded according to the position of the character in the scene.

 The parameter lightmap_modulate can be used to additionally tint the lightmap texture.